jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     unsigned long offset = FIRST_USER_ADDRESS - ((unsigned long) _user_begin);
 ```

-The boundry ranges passed into `user_vm_segment` are all kernel addresses, as is the `_user_begin` linker script address.
+The boundary ranges passed into `user_vm_segment` are all kernel addresses, as is the `_user_begin` linker script address.
 Calculating the offset from `_user_begin` converts all addresses to be in the valid user space range.
 Note that `offset` is an unsigned long, so it is a positive number.
 The math works because of overflow:

 ```C
     vm->mm = mm;